Before we get into content marketing examples, let’s first talk about why content is a good idea for ecommerce companies.

 It’s good for your store and your competitors are probably already doing it.
 But what kind of ecommerce content should you have?

 That’s strongly specific for your business, but we’ve selected some of the best eCommerce content marketing examples from a few online stores to get you in a creative mood.

 The businesses we looked at are almost exclusively owned and ran by entrepreneurs who don’t have huge marketing departments and budgets.

-Many of them offer niche products and we feature a wide range of categories to illustrate what can be done for all of them.
-This is to show that content marketing is doable even in small teams and with little budget.
+Many of them offer niche products and we feature a wide range of categories to illustrate how to create content marketing for ecommerce sites selling any product.
+This is to show that content marketing strategy for ecommerce is doable even in small teams and with little budget.

-Because it’s a great way to drive traffic to your store!
+Because content marketing for ecommerce sites is a great way to drive traffic to your store and grow your business.
 And it’s qualified traffic – meaning only people genuinely interested in your products and related topics.

 It usually happens that people are not looking to buy anything, they’re researching a topic of interest.
-They stumble upon your article/ video/ whatever about it and like it.
+They stumble upon your article/ video content/ whatever about it and like it.
 They start following what you do or come back later when they need similar information.

 The best part is that you can observe how people interact with different formats, channels, and pieces, and adjust your efforts on the go.
 Analytics tools for eCommerce can show you how that funnel works – they don’t just display revenue trends.